You found the good link. This one gets you 30 days free, not the standard 14.Claim it here

 AWeber's pricing scales with subscriber count.

-Free plan: up to 500 subscribers, unlimited emails, one automation, one landing page.
+Free plan: up to 500 subscribers, 3,000 emails per month, one automation, one landing page.

-Lite plan ($12.50/month): unlimited subscribers (billed at 500 count), removes AWeber branding, unlimited landing pages and automations.
+Lite plan ($15/month, or $12.50/month billed annually): unlimited subscribers (billed at 500 count), removes AWeber branding, unlimited landing pages and automations.

 Plus plan ($20/month): everything in Lite plus split testing, advanced analytics, and priority support.